nils-werner/raspi-overlayroot/README.md

 OverlayFS can do exactly that: by layering several file systems one can show data from one (the 'lower') filesystem, but have all changes to the data end up in a different (the 'upper') file system.
 If the lower filesystem is our SD card and the upper filesystem is a temporary filesystem in RAM, we have effectively separated our SD card from all write-attempts of the operating system.
 Without the operating system even noticing.

+If we even mounted the lower filesystem as readonly, it also becomes 100% tolerant to power-losses.
+You can simply pull the plug to power down your Raspberry Pi.

 ## Installation

 ### Package